NVIDIA/ChatRTX/ChatRTX_APIs/README.md

 # ChatRTX APIs

 ChatRTX APIs allow developers to seamlessly integrate their applications with the TensorRT-LLM powered inference engine and utilize the various AI models supported by ChatRTX.
 This integration enables developers to incorporate advanced AI inference and RAG features into their applications.
-THese APIs serve as the foundation for the ChatRTX application.
+These APIs serve as the foundation for the ChatRTX application.

 ## Key Features